-In 2014, VeggieRx is made possible by the generous support of the California Department of Food and Agriculture through the Specialty Crop Block Grant program and the San Francisco Foundation, through their Community Health program.
+In 2015, VeggieRx is made possible by the generous support of the California Department of Food and Agriculture through the Specialty Crop Block Grant program and Kaiser Permanente Northern California through their Regional Community Benefit Program.

 Any additional program questions can be directed to firstname.lastname@example.org.